Near-Optimal Methods for Minimizing Star-Convex Functions and Beyond: Algorithms

 \strongconvergeProof

-Note that when $f$ is $(1, \2)$-strongly quasar-convex with $\2 > 0$, \Cref{lem:strong_converge} implies that the number of \textit{iterations} \Cref{alg:strongly_agd} needs to find an $\ep$-approximate minimizer of $f$ is of the same order as the number of iterations required by standard AGD to find an $\ep$-approximate minimizer of a $\2$-strongly convex function \citen{Nesterov04}.
-In each iteration of \Cref{alg:strongly_agd}, we compute $\alpha^{(k)}$ and then simply perform $O(1)$ vector operations to compute $y^{(k)}$, $x^{(k+1)}$, and $v^{(k+1)}$.
-Consequently, to obtain a complete bound on the overall complexity of \Cref{alg:strongly_agd}, all that remains is to bound the cost of computing $\alpha^{(k)}$, which we do using \Cref{lem:linesearch}.
-This leads to \Cref{thm:strong_runtime}.
+Note that when $f$ is $(1, \2)$-strongly quasar-convex with $\2 > 0$, Lemma \ref{lem:strong_converge} implies that the number of \textit{iterations} Algorithm \ref{alg:strongly_agd} needs to find an $\ep$-minimizer of $f$ is of the same order as the number of iterations required by standard AGD to find an $\ep$-minimizer of a $\2$-strongly convex function.
+In each iteration of Algorithm \ref{alg:strongly_agd}, we compute $\alpha^{(k)}$ and then simply perform $O(1)$ vector operations to compute $y^{(k)}$, $x^{(k+1)}$, and $v^{(k+1)}$.
+Consequently, to obtain a complete bound on the overall complexity of Algorithm \ref{alg:strongly_agd}, it remains to bound the cost of computing $\alpha^{(k)}$, which we do using Lemma \ref{lem:linesearch}.
+This leads to Theorem \ref{thm:strong_runtime}.